srl-labs/containerlab/docs/manual/kinds/srl.md

 ```

 The generated config will be saved by the path `clab-<lab_name>/<node-name>/config/config.json`.
 Using the example topology presented above, the exact path to the config will be `clab-srl_lab/srl1/config/config.json`.

+Additional configurations that containerlab adds on top of the factory config:

+* enabling interfaces (`admin-state enable`) referenced in the topology's `links` section
+* enabling LLDP
+* enabling gNMI/JSON-RPC
+* creating tls server certificate

 #### User defined startup config
 It is possible to make SR Linux nodes boot up with a user-defined config instead of a built-in one.
 With a [`startup-config`](../nodes.md#startup-config) property of the node/kind a user sets the path to the local config file that will be used as a startup config.